ns-moosavi/coval/conll/README.md

 The default evaluation mode will include singletons in evaluations if they are included in the key or the system files.

-By including the "remove_singletons" or "remove_singleton" options, all singletons in the key and system files will be excluded from the evaluation.
+By including the 'remove_singletons' or 'remove_singleton' options, all singletons in the key and system files will be excluded from the evaluation.

 2) NP only